-Increasing your intake in small increments allows the opportunity to determine an optimal dose, even if you have no prior knowledge.
+Increasing one’s intake in small increments allows the opportunity to determine an optimal dose, even if the user has no prior knowledge.
 Not only does their body have time to build a tolerance, but the chance of adverse effects is slimmer than if they smoke an entire joint for their first experience.

-Microdosing is unique because it allows users to “stack” throughout the day, which is useful for managing daily stressors.
-Every day is different, and for most folks, the necessary portion of cannabis changes too.
+Microdosing is unique because it allows the user to “stack” throughout the day, which is useful for managing stressors on a daily basis.
+Every day is different, and for most people, the necessary portion of cannabis changes too.
 A tiny bit in the morning may prove to be enough, but if not, more can be taken before lunch and so on throughout the day until the desired effects are reached.

 Microdosing Cannabis for Health Conditions

-The slow and steady consumption of medical marijuana may benefit some conditions more than others.
+Slow and steady cannabis consumption may benefit some conditions more than others.
 Some conditions respond better to consistent cannabinoid levels, while others (like conditions that flare up at unexpected times) may require stronger concentrations.
-Many patients choose microdosing this way to consume medical marijuana to treat the following conditions:
+Many patients choose microdosing this way to treat the following conditions:

 - Depression and Anxiety: Researchers at the Vanderbilt University Medical Center took a look at cannabis’ effect on symptoms of anxiety and depression.
-They found that cannabinoids found in marijuana were useful in reducing these symptoms, but that chronic use actually increased symptoms.
-In short: controlled use of marijuana in small amounts may be more effective for treating anxiety or depression.
+They found that cannabinoids in marijuana were useful in reducing these symptoms but that chronic use actually increased symptoms.
+In short, controlled use of marijuana in small amounts may be more effective for treating anxiety or depression.

-- Microdosing Weed for PTSD: One study found that CBD and THC are able to interact with the amygdala and the hippocampus, glands in the brain that help control emotional responses.
+- PTSD: One study found that CBD and THC are able to interact with the amygdala and the hippocampus, glands in the brain that help control emotional responses.
 In tiny doses, marijuana is able to help repress the learned negative response and fear associated with PTSD.
+Another study involving Nabilone (a synthetic cannabinoid) showed similarly promising results for PTSD in very small doses.
 However, most sources agree that heavier use can interrupt sleep patterns and induce anxiety, making it risky for patients suffering from post-traumatic stress.